 7. COMMUNICATION: The best scenario is that if you have a smart phone, check with your carrier if it will work in Kenya (most newer ones do) and unlock it prior to your arrival.
-If you brought your own unlocked phone, the best opportunity to buy a 4G SIM card (200 Ksh) is from the Safaricom store in the airport (they will request both your original passport and possibly a photocopy of your passport bio page), as well as credits to buy airtime (can be used for either phone airtime or data).
+If you brought your own unlocked phone, the best opportunity to buy a 4G SIM card (50 Ksh) is from the Safaricom store in the airport (they will request both your original passport to verify your identity), as well as credits to buy airtime (can be used for either phone airtime or data).
 Two 1000 KSh scratchcards (one for voice, one for a data plan) should suffice to get you started and last 3+ weeks.
 The staff in the Safaricom store will install the SIM card for you, load airtime and internet bundle credits, and ensure your phone is working.
 Once activated, your home phone essentially works as usual.
-Most people elect to use their phone as a WiFi hotspot for their laptop, but if you plan on using one of the USB 3G modems (provided for you to borrow by our program) to connect your laptop to the internet, you should buy an extra 1000 Ksh and 100 Ksh scratchcard and bring those with you to Naivasha to load 3 GB on the modem.
-To refill credits, additional scratchcards can be purchased at numerous shops and the major grocery stores in Naivasha.
-If you cannot bring an unlocked smart phone, no worries, we will provide you with a basic candybar-style cell phone to borrow.
+There is internet at the Naivasha house, but you can use your phone as a WiFi hotspot for your laptop.
+The Chief Resident can easily send you additional data/voice as needed at a later time.